Park Like Garden

 They look very nice in the spring popping up everywhere.

-It's December, summer in New Zealand now, the garden is looking good, flowers are appearing on the hosta now, they still look very attractive with there variegated leaves, the ground is still quite cool as we haven't had any hot weather yet, in fact it is cold.
+It's December, summer in New Zealand, the garden looks good, for the holiday break, the flowers are appearing on the hostas, they look very attractive with their variegated leaves, the ground is still quite cool as we do not get hot weather until the new year.

 It is a plant I would recommend for ground cover.